JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/pages/multipletypesintoone.md

 title = "Merge multiple types into one"
 +++

-These packages helps to avoid Union-splitting performance drawbacks by merging multiple types into one.
+These packages help to avoid Union-splitting performance drawbacks by merging multiple types into one.

 \toc